 How can every student have excellent teaching every year?
-Extending the reach of excellent teachers and their teams requires schools to redesign jobs, use technology in new ways, or both.
-In many cases, schools add paraprofessional support, too.
+Extending the reach of excellent teachers and their teams requires schools to redesign jobs and use technology in new ways.
+Schools often add paraprofessional support, too.

-Here are school models that let excellent teachers reach more students and help peers succeed.
-For more detail, see our school models page.
+The table below links to the core school-based models that let excellent teachers reach more students and help peers succeed.
+For more detail on these, see our school models page.